-Robert Woodcock QC, known by many as Bertie, was born in 1953, called to the Bar in 1978 having been educated in Cheltenham and Bristol, and took Silk in 2009.
+Robert Woodcock QC, known by many as Bertie, was called to the Bar in 1978 and took Silk in 2009.
 He is a “through and through” criminal law advocate with experience across the full calendar of serious crime and unafraid of any challenge whether in serious fraud or infant homicide.

 Robert has been practicing criminal law all his professional life and is deemed an expert within the field.
 Widely respected amongst his peers for his considerable experience both defending and prosecuting murder, organised crime, serious sexual offences and fraud.